RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `animate` or `instant`
     - Default is `animate`
 * `itemHorizontalAlignment` - type: STRING
-    - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `left`, `center` or `right`
     - Default is `center`
 * `itemVerticalAlignment` - type: STRING
-    - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
+    - Sets `staticImage` / `imageType` and `text` alignment relative to the carousel on the Y axis, which applies when `type` is "horizontal", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `top`, `center` or `bottom`
     - Default is `center`
 * `wheelHorizontalAlignment` - type: STRING